teknowledgist/Chocolatey-packages/automatic/attributechanger/legal/VERIFICATION.md

 The installer can be downloaded from the official download page:
 - https://www.petges.lu/download/

+Some versions on the site are concluded with a letter, but the nuspec syntax restricts lettered versions to beta status.
+This package converts the letter into a numbered version as needed.

 or directly:
 - Version: 11.10
 - URL:     https://www.petges.lu/pubfiles/ac-11_10.exe